MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 ![](mutating_func_error.png)

 Why?

-By default instance methods of structs cannot modify instance variables.
-In the last part of this tutorial we will see why this default behavior makes sense for the most ways we use structs in Swift.
+By default, instance methods of structs cannot modify instance variables.
+In the last part of this tutorial we will see why this default behavior makes sense for most of the ways we use structs in Swift.
 However, this default behavior can be changed with the `mutating` keyword.
 By adding the keyword `mutating` to a function we indicate that this function wants to change instance variables of the struct:

 	mutating func makeDueToday() {